VeriSilicon/tflite-vx-delegate/README.md

 ## Enable external delegate support in benchmark_model/label_image

 For tensorflow v2.8.0, addtional patch `pwd`/patches/0001-TensorFlow-V280-Enable-External-Delegate.patch requred to enable enable external delegate in benchmark_model/label_image.
+For higher versions of TensorFlow, the benchmark_model has automatically enabled the external delegate mechanism, but it is still necessary to apply patch `pwd`/patches/label_image_support.patch to enable the external delegate in label_image.
 If tensorflow source code downloaded by cmake, you can find it in <build_output_dir>/_deps/tensorflow-src

 The patch get merged into Tensorflow master branch, no patch required for master branch.

-## benchmark_model/Label_image compatible with Tflite+NBG
+## benchmark_model/label_image compatible with Tflite+NBG
 With our Acuity Toolkit, you can generate tflite file with compiled NBG(**N**etwork **B**inary **G**raph) as a custom operator.
-To support this special format, you should build benchmark_model/label_image from our delegate repo not use the offical one.
+To support this special format, you should build benchmark_model/label_image from our delegate repo and not use the offical one.

 ## Run
 ```sh